abhiwand/atk/api-doc/src/main/resources/python/model-k_means/train.rst

-Creating a KMeans Model using the observation columns of a train frame.
+Creates KMeans Model from train frame.

 Upon training the 'k' cluster centers are computed.